Core Concepts

 backend.registerBufferPool(pool);

-// All subsequent I/O uses buffer indices
+// All subsequent I/O uses registered buffers

 // Kernel skips address validation → 1.7x throughput improvement